 Harvest to be strong, against the back of normal monsoons and pro-farm pricing announcements…

 Agricultural production has been adversely impacted by delayed and uneven monsoons in FY13.
-Production of all major agro-commodities such as food grains, oilseeds, cotton and sugarcane has witnessed negative growth; in particular, food grains production is expected to decline by 3.5% in FY13.
+Production of all major agro-commodities such as food grains, oilseeds, cotton, and sugarcane have witnessed negative growth; in particular, food grains production is expected to decline by 3.5% in FY13.

 Industry to revive

-With increase in consumption demand and higher capital investments, industrial activity is expected to improve…
+With an increase in consumption demand and higher capital investments, industrial activity is expected to improve…

-Deceleration in industrial growth has been evident from the consistent low growth in the index of industrial production (IIP) observed over the months.
-Contraction in the mining and manufacturing sectors has been rather pronounced.
+The deceleration in industrial growth has been evident from the consistent low growth in the index of industrial production (IIP) observed over the months.
+The contraction in the mining and manufacturing sectors has been rather pronounced.

-During FY13 (period Apr-Jan), overall industrial production grew by 1.0%, with mining registering negative growth and manufacturing registering near zero growth.
-Electricity alone registered robust growth of 4.7% and was the prime driver of IIP; this too appears to have lost steam in February, going by production numbers of the core industries.
+During FY13 (period Apr-Jan), overall industrial production grew by 1.0%, with mining registering negative growth and manufacturing registering near-zero growth.
+Electricity alone registered a robust growth of 4.7% and was the prime driver of IIP; this too appears to have lost steam in February, going by production numbers of the core industries.

-We expect industrial activity to pick up in FY14 and grow by 4.0 – 5.0% with mining projected to grow by about 2.0%, electricity by 7.0% and manufacturing activities in the range of 4.0 – 5.0%.
-This improvement in industrial sector would be aided by an increase in government approvals for project investments that are currently in the pipeline and recovery in exports as global demand picks.
-Also the two successive low base years will provide some modicum of buoyancy.
-Higher farm incomes and lower interest rates are expected to improve household spending, thereby providing demand-side push to industrial production as private consumption revives.
-The period post August would be critical for the fructification of these numbers as consumer spending pick up normally at this time.
+We expect industrial activity to pick up in FY14 and grow by 4.0 – 5.0% with mining projected to grow by about 2.0%, electricity by 7.0%, and manufacturing activities in the range of 4.0 – 5.0%.
+This improvement in the industrial sector would be aided by an increase in government approvals for project investments that are currently in the pipeline and recovery in exports as global demand picks.
+Also, the two successive low base years will provide some modicum of buoyancy.
+Higher farm incomes and lower interest rates are expected to improve household spending, thereby providing the demand-side push to industrial production as private consumption revives.
+The period post-August would be critical for the fructification of these numbers as consumer spending pick up normally at this time.